jonathanbossenger/dot-com-developer-docs/developer-tools/ssh/video-script.md

       ```
       cat ~/.ssh/id_ed25519.pub
       ```
-      Then manually copy the output[4].
+      Then manually copy the output.
 - In your WordPress.com dashboard, click your name (top right) to go to *My Profile*.
 - Click **Security**.
 - Click **SSH Key** in the Security Checklist.
 - Paste your public key into the **Public SSH Key** field and click **Save SSH Key**[4].

----

 ### **C. Attach Your SSH Key to Your Site**

+Now that your public key is saved in your WordPress.com account, you need to attach it to your site.

-- Go to your site’s *Settings* page:
+- Go to your site's *Settings* page:
     - Classic style: *Hosting → Site Settings*
     - Default style: *Settings → Server Settings*
 - Click the **SFTP/SSH** tab.
 - Use the **SSH Keys** dropdown to select your key.
 - Click **Attach SSH Key to Site**[4].

 Your SSH key is now set up for your site.
-When you connect via SSH, you’ll be authenticated automatically using your key - no password required.
+When you connect via SSH, you'll be authenticated automatically using your key and not asked for your SSH password.

----

 ## **Conclusion**

-You’ve now enabled SSH, connected for the first time, and set up SSH keys for secure, passwordless access to your WordPress.com site.
-For more advanced usage, check out the official WordPress.com developer documentation.
+You've now enabled SSH, connected for the first time, and set up SSH keys for secure, passwordless access to your WordPress.com site.

-Happy coding!
+For tips on how to use shell commands, as well as frequently asked questions, check out the [official WordPress.com developer documentation on SSH](https://developer.wordpress.com/docs/developer-tools/ssh/).

+While you're there, take a look at the [section on WP CLI](https://developer.wordpress.com/docs/developer-tools/wp-cli/) for details on how to manage all aspects of your WordPress.com site via SSH.